tuguzD/obsidian-plug-in-pack/README.md

 > [!NOTE]
 > After using the template to create your own vault, feel free to give this file a proper use:
 > - describe your future work, motivation and goals…
-> - as well as other important info other users need to know =)
+> - as well as another important info that others need to know =)

 > [!WARNING]
 > If you want to create your own vault (to store your work there), and then update it with new changes from this pack (using `Git`, obviously)...